Dan Wilkinson

-Daniel Raymon Wilkinson (born March 13, 1973) is a former American football defensive tackle who played in the National Football League (NFL) for 13 seasons.
-Nicknamed "Big Daddy", he played college football at Ohio State, where he received consensus All-American honors, and was selected first overall by the Cincinnati Bengals in the 1994 NFL Draft.
+Daniel Raymon Wilkinson (born March 13, 1973), nicknamed "Big Daddy", is an American former professional football player who was a defensive tackle in the National Football League (NFL) for 13 seasons.
+He played college football for the Ohio State Buckeyes, where he received consensus All-American honors, and was selected first overall by the Cincinnati Bengals in the 1994 NFL draft.
 He was also a member of the Washington Redskins, Detroit Lions, and Miami Dolphins.

-Early years
+Early life

 Wilkinson was born in Dayton, Ohio.
 He attended Dunbar High School in Dayton, and played for the Dunbar Wolverines high school football team.
 His football coach at Stivers Intermediate School, Albert Powell, gave Wilkinson the nickname "Big Daddy", after convincing him to play defensive line instead of fullback.
 Powell later said, "Carl Hairston was in Cleveland at the time, so I told Dan, 'You're our Big Daddy.'"

 College career

 Wilkinson received an athletic scholarship to attend Ohio State University, where he played for the Ohio State Buckeyes football team from 1991 to 1993.
 During his freshman season in 1991, the Buckeyes coaches redshirted and placed him on the scout team.
 At the time, Wilkinson weighed 348 pounds and played offensive tackle.
 During the season, he lost 48 pounds and began to play defense.

 Lining up next to Alonzo Spellman during his sophomore year, Wilkinson earned All-Big Ten honors after he had 46 tackles, 10.5 tackles-for-loss, and 6.5 sacks.
 Playing under tackle next to nose guard Luke Fickell as a junior in 1993, Wilkinson finished with 44 tackles and 13 tackles-for-loss.
 He earned first-team All-Big Ten honors and was recognized as a consensus first-team All-American.
-He decided to forgo his final season of college eligibility and subsequently declared for the 1994 NFL Draft.
+He decided to forgo his final season of college eligibility and subsequently declared for the 1994 NFL draft.